corigne/dot-neovim/README.md

 ```

 ## Adding additional LSP Servers:
-1. Install the LSP server of your choice using either `nvim-lsp-installer` or manually installing it.
+1. Install the LSP server of your choice using either `:LspInstall` or by manually installing.
 2. Add the setup command for the server to `/lua/settings/lsp/lsp-installer.lua` similarly to how the currently configured ones are added there.